inyokaproject/inyokaedit/README.md

 ## Build instructions
 * InyokaEdit can be compiled with Qt >= 5.11 or Qt >= 6.0 (optional, but recommended for integrated preview: Including webkitwidgets or webenginewidgets)
 * For compiling spell checker plugin "spellchecker-hunspell" *libhunspell-dev* or for "spellchecker-nuspell" *libnuspell-dev* is needed.
 * For running InyokaEdit, community files have to be included.
-Because of this it is recommended to include the community files during **make/cmake install**.
+Because of this, it is recommended to include the community files during **make/cmake install**.
 For this, the [community branch](https://github.com/inyokaproject/inyokaedit/tree/community) has to be included inside the main branch root folder.

 ### make / qmake (Qt 5 or Qt 6)
 If Qt 6 shall be used, change export `QT_SELECT = qt5` in make file accordingly.